GhostWriters/DockSTARTer/docs/basics/faq.md

 The part you care about is the `noexec` bit.
 You will need to remove that string.
 Save the file and per [OMV documentation](https://openmediavault.readthedocs.io/en/5.x/various/fs_env_vars.html) you need to run `omv-salt deploy run fstab`.
 To verify that the `noexec` flag was removed from your drive run `cat /proc/mounts` and find your drive on the list.
 You can also run `cat /proc/mounts | grep partial_drive_name`.
 If the `noexec` flag is present, you skipped a step.

 We are now going to work on creating the directories for DS to use.
 You will need to create 4 shared folders and allow "Everyone read/write".
-The 4 directories will be called `appdata`, `shared`, `medialibrary` and `home`.
+The 4 directories will be called `appdata`, `storage`, `medialibrary` and `home`.

 The last directory should be where you store your user directories and you should not be using the system disk for that.
 If you do not know how to create a user and assign it a home directory; look up the OMV documentation as that is outside of the scope of this guide.